Legionaire13/cat-clicker/README.md

-# Project Requirements for Cat Clicker Premium
+# Project Requirements for Cat Clicker Premium Pro
 ## Visuals

 * The application should display